 Herbal teas are naturally caffeine-free and do not undergo a decaffeination process.

 Most research looks at the health effects of traditional teas, not decaffeinated.
 Decaffeinated tea may lose polyphenols that are associated with health benefits, depending on the processing method.
 Polyphenol content varies widely among teas even before the decaffeinated process, so it is hard to know the exact amount that remains.
 Regardless of decaffeination type, tea is still considered a healthful beverage choice.

 If you visit a tea shop, you may be surprised and overwhelmed by just how many different teas exist!
-Traditional teas originating from the Camellia sinensis plant include black, white, green, yellow, oolong, and yerba mate, all of which contain caffeine.
+Traditional teas originating from the Camellia sinensis plant include black, white, green, yellow, and oolong, all of which contain caffeine.
 Black tea is made by crushing and drying fresh tea leaves and allowing them to ferment, which oxidizes the leaves and changes their color and flavor.
 Oolong tea is partly fermented, and green tea undergoes no fermentation.
 Matcha is a special form of green tea in which the dried leaves are ground into a fine powder.